Login and Authentication: Safeguarding Your Digital Identity

 The Role of Encryption in Authentication

-Encryption is essential in authentication because it ensures the security of critical information transferred during the login process.
+Encryption is essential in identity management and authentication because it ensures the security of critical information transferred during the login process.
 When a user inputs their password, it is encrypted using a technique that converts the text into an incomprehensible format.
 This encrypted password is then broadcast over the network, making it impossible for eavesdroppers to intercept and decrypt the original password.
 To authenticate the user, the system checks the encrypted password received with the stored encrypted password.

 Authentication and Authorization: Understanding the Difference